 Apex/Super Apex (Advance Purchase Excursion)

-This is definitely one of the best options for the traveller looking for the best deal.
+This is definitely one of the best options for the traveler looking for the best deal.

 It is the method whereby airlines offer officially discounted seats.